 This course is designed to provide an overview of best practices for creating inclusive settings for families and children (birth-six years) with disabilities, developmental differences, and challenging behaviors.

 Intensive field experience in the pre-K environment.
 Integrates prior early childhood coursework through the preparation of integrated units designed and delivered in a pre-K environment.
-Prerequisites: 243, 255, 290; admission to the teacher education program.
+Field work is required.
+This course is restricted to students in the professional degree completion program.
+Prerequsites: 303, 307, admission to the teacher education program.

 Assessment serves as a cornerstone of special education, both in terms of eligibility determination and instructional planning.
 This course will focus on the wide array of assessment methods available for identifying students with disabilities and evaluating their responsiveness to instruction, including norm-referenced tests, criterion-references assessment tasks, curriculum-based assessments and measures, and dynamic assessment.